NCBI-Codeathons/MASCARA/README.md

 ### Goals and Aims
 The advent of single cell sequencing technologies have now allowed for the identification and characterization of rare cell types.
 Identifying the key transcription factors and downstream target genes is important for understanding the biology of these rare populations.
 The goal of this project is to develop a workflow that identifies and ranks transcriptional regulators important in the various cell states as identified by single cell sequencing.
 By combining both scRNA-seq and scATAC-seq we can increase our power to identify biologically meaningful gene regulatory networks.

 The aim is to take a dataset which includes both single cell RNA and ATAC seqs, identify cell type clusters in them, and then integrate them in order to find different levels of cell type regulators.
 We would take this opportunity to standardize and automate various aspects of this pipeline, especially the integration between data types, for future uses, and also to allow direct flow into other levels of analysis.
-A specific example of this downstream preparation would be to ask if this could be integrated with a pseudotime analysis, in order to understand how regulatory networks change at different time points of cell type differentiation.
+Additionally, we hope to provide information to the user about the genes in the identified networks, in order to inform conclusions and future hypothesis/experiment decisions.

 ### Dependencies